Pioneer 10

 Pioneer 10 (originally designated Pioneer F) is a NASA space probe launched in 1972 that completed the first mission to the planet Jupiter.
-Pioneer 10 became the first of five artificial objects to achieve the escape velocity needed to leave the Solar System.
-This space exploration project was conducted by the NASA Ames Research Center in California.
-The space probe was manufactured by TRW Inc.
+It was the first spacecraft to traverse the asteroid belt and the first of five artificial objects to achieve the escape velocity needed to leave the Solar System.
+The mission was managed by NASA Ames Research Center in California, and the spacecraft was built by TRW Inc.

-Pioneer 10 was assembled around a hexagonal bus with a 2.74 m diameter parabolic dish high-gain antenna, and the spacecraft was spin stabilized around the axis of the antenna.
-Its electric power was supplied by four radioisotope thermoelectric generators that provided a combined 155 watts at launch.
+The spacecraft was built around a hexagonal satellite bus with a 2.74 m diameter parabolic high-gain antenna and was spin-stabilized about the antenna axis.
+Electrical power was supplied by four radioisotope thermoelectric generators (RTGs), which produced a combined 155 watts at launch.

-It was launched on March 3, 1972, at 01:49:00 UTC (March 2 local time), by an Atlas-Centaur rocket from Cape Canaveral, Florida.
-Between July 15, 1972, and February 15, 1973, it became the first spacecraft to traverse the asteroid belt.
-Photography of Jupiter began on November 6, 1973, at a range of 25 e6km, and about 500 images were transmitted.
-The closest approach to the planet was on December 3, 1973, at a range of 132,252 km.
-During the mission, the on-board instruments were used to study the asteroid belt, the environment around Jupiter, the solar wind, cosmic rays, and eventually the far reaches of the Solar System and heliosphere.
+Pioneer 10 was launched on March 3, 1972, at 01:49:00 UTC (March 2 local time), aboard an Atlas-Centaur rocket from Cape Canaveral Launch Complex 36A.
+It passed through the asteroid belt from 15 July 1972 to 15 February 1973, becoming the first spacecraft to do so.
+Imaging of Jupiter began on November 6, 1973, from a distance of 25 e6km, and the spacecraft returned more than 500 images.
+Its closest approach to Jupiter was on December 3, 1973, passing within 132,252 km of the planet.
+During the mission, its scientific instruments investigated the asteroid belt, the environment of Jupiter, the solar wind, cosmic rays, and the outer heliosphere.

-Radio communications were lost with Pioneer 10 on January 23, 2003, because of the loss of electric power for its radio transmitter.
-At the time, the probe was 12 e9km from Earth.
+The last signal from Pioneer 10 was received on January 23, 2003, after declining electrical power from its RTGs left the spacecraft unable to operate its radio transmitter.
+At that time, it was about 80 AU from Earth.